Central values of zeta functions of non-Galois cubic fields: Conditional computation of the first moment of

 \subsection{Preparations and strategy for the border range}

 In this subsection, we shall introduce spaces, notation, and some preliminary results that will be useful subsequently in handling the border range.
 One of the key tools in comparing $S(f)$ and $D(\tfrac 12,f)$ is the unbalanced approximate functional equation of Proposition~\ref{thm_AFE2}.
 To apply this result, it is not possible to only work with the information that forms $f \in \W_q(\Sigma)$ are nonmaximal at primes dividing $q$.
-It is necessary to work with the additional information of the index of $f$, including at primes not dividing $q$.
+Rather, we shall work with the additional information of the index of $f$, including at primes not dividing $q$.

 To this end, for a positive (not necessarily squarefree) integer $b$, let $\U_{b}(\Sigma)$ denote the set of binary cubic forms $f\in V(\Z)(\Sigma)$ such that $\ind(f)=b$.
 Note the inclusion $\U_b(\Sigma) \subset \W_{\rad(b)}(\Sigma)$, and in fact we have